Main image: Multiple deep taper burn marks on the oak door to the nave at St Mary the Virgin & All Saints, Boxley, Kent

 Both of the above cited in, Opie & Tatum (1989:53-56).

-Champion gave several examples of highs status individuals leaving requests to be enacted on their death, which often included the financial provision for the lighting of candles to be placed around their body as it lay in state.
+Champion gave several examples of high-status individuals leaving requests to be enacted on their death.
+This often included the financial provision for the lighting of candles to be placed around their body as it lay in state.
 In some ways these could be considered posthumous apotropaics, enacted after death and designed to aid the soul through Purgatory.
 In the early medieval church, it became the norm for the elite members of society to make such requests in their wills and build chantry chapels within which their requests could be enacted.
 A typical church scene of the period would include candles being burnt in side chapels or chantries, especially during the principal feasts of the church (Champion 2017b: 11).

 Spontaneous & Accidental Fires & Lightning Strikes